dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 Each joint constraint requires specific information for being constructed, but all roughly need:

 1. The handles of the two body parts attached at each end of the joint.
 Handle of **any** type of body part is accepted.
-   This includes rigid-bodies, `Ground` bodies, an element of a deformable bodies, as well as a multibody link.
+   This includes rigid-bodies, `Ground` bodies, an element of a deformable body, as well as a multibody link.
 Attaching a joint to a multibody link can be especially useful to handle complex assemblies with loops as described in the [next section](#combining-both).
 2. The position of the joint endpoints with regard to each body part.
 A joint endpoint is often referred to as an